High Triglycerides: Root Causes and Natural Support Strategies

 Proper Cholesterol and Triglyceride Ratios

 According to the National Cholesterol Education Program, normal and high triglycerides levels may be defined normal triglycerides under 150 mg/dL, borderline high triglycerides between 150 and 199 mg/dL, high triglycerides between 200 and 499 mg/dL, and very high triglycerides 500 mg/dL and over (7).
-However, we must look at your cholesterol levels and cholesterol-triglycerides ratios to understand your health status and health risk.
+However, we must look at your cholesterol levels and cholesterol-triglycerides ratios to understand your health status and health risks.

-Triglycerides and cholesterol are both fats or lipids in your blood.
+Triglycerides and cholesterol are both fats and lipids in your blood.
 But they are different.
 As you’ve learned, triglycerides store calories inside our fat cells to be used for energy later.
 Cholesterol, on the other hand, is needed to build cells and create certain hormones.

 HDL cholesterol, on the other hand, is also referred to as ‘good cholesterol’ because it helps to return cholesterol to the liver and prevent plaque in your arteries.
 HDL cholesterol is critical for reducing your risk of blood clots, heart disease, heart attack, and stroke.

 There are 2 main types of LDL particles: small dense particles and large buoyant particles.
-The small dense particles are common with insulin resistance and they are more prone to oxidation and plaque creation.
+The small dense particles are common with insulin resistance, and they are more prone to oxidation and plaque creation.
 The large buoyant particles are more resistant to oxidation and are not considered a risk factor for cardiovascular disease.

 The same factors, such as insulin resistance, that cause a propensity to develop small dense LDL particles also cause a rise in triglycerides.
-Simply lowering cholesterol levels with a medication doesn’t address the oxidative stress and plaque formation.
+Simply lowering cholesterol levels with a medication doesn’t address oxidative stress and plaque formation.
 According to a 2011 study, published in Current Cardiological Reports, some people can have normal LDL cholesterol levels due to statin medications but still have high triglycerides and an increased risk of heart issues (8).

 I recommend looking at all your lipid levels, including total cholesterol, LDL and HDL cholesterol, and triglycerides.
 I recommend the following guidelines for optimal markers: